ATLED-3301/robopy/README.md

 + kinematichs.serial.serial_chain
 + kinematichs.parallel.parallel

-in your python file,you may need to intall some library(like numpy, scipy ...)
+in your python file,you may need to intall some library(like numpy, scipy ...).
+You can use requirements.txt to install all the libraries.

 ## details
 classes :